applied force - The push or pull of a human or machine.

 delta -- Greek letter (looks like a triangle) that represents change in a physical quantity.
 For example, "delta X" is (X - X_0; OR X_2 - X_1; OR X_final - X_initial)

-displacement -- Change in position (delta x).
+displacement -- Change in position (delta x or xf - xi).
 Displacement is a vector that has magnitude and direction.
-If we are considering a change in position is in one dimension only, the direction is denoted by whether the displacement is positive or negative.
+If we are considering a change in position in one dimension only, the direction is denoted by whether the displacement is positive or negative.
 If the change is in two dimensions (or more), we specify an angle relative to our Cartesian coordinate system.

 directly proportional -- Two variables that have a linear relationship.

 energy -- The agent of change in the universe.
 Modeled as a somewhat mysterious thing that behaves like an invisible, undetectable substance.
 Energy can be stored in many ways.
 The names of the storage mechanisms may be familiar: kinetic energy (translational or linear), gravitational potential energy, chemical potential energy, elastic potential energy, rotational kinetic energy.
 Energy is always conserved.
 For any closed system (nothing can enter or leave) the total amount of energy remains constant.
 When energy is transferred in or out of a system, "work" is the name for the process of transferring energy.
 The amount of work is equal to the change in energy of the system.

 force - One end of the interaction between two objects.

 friction - a contact force that opposes the tendency to relative motion.
 See sliding friction, rolling friction, drag.

 frequency - The number of cycles per second of a process that repeats.
 Symbolized by an f and measured in Hertz (Hz) or 1/s.
 Equivalent to 1/T.